 Versatility

-Both stainless steel and nonstick cookware are versatile in the kitchen.
+Both stainless steel and nonstick pans are versatile in the kitchen.
 The reputation of stainless steel cookware rests on its remarkable versatility.
 It adeptly accommodates an extensive array of cooking techniques, spanning searing, browning, frying, simmering, and even oven usage.
 If you frequently sear meats, brown vegetables, or deglaze pans, stainless steel is a better choice.
 The ability to transition seamlessly from stovetop to oven renders stainless steel especially valuable for recipes demanding a fusion of cooking techniques.

 Health Risks